-As a modeling and simulation professional, I deal with questions all the time--and not ones that a 411 call or Google query can answer.
+As a modeling and simulation professional, I deal with questions all the time, and not ones a 411 call or Google query can answer.
 They are “what if?” questions about complex scenarios involving complicated system architectures and thousands of variables.
 Leveraging digital engineering, I help customers get answers that have critical implications for our safety and security.

 For instance, in assessing conditions on the ground during a disaster relief effort, how do solar flares, storms, or cloud coverage degrade situational awareness for mission commanders?
-What if other sensors and resources were brought in?
+What if other sensors and resources were involved?
 Could they help fill the gaps?

-Department of Defense leaders, policymakers, and acquisition specialists all have a need for quick-response modeling, bringing questions to which they need answers “yesterday.”
-A quick-response modeling task may be an hour-long exploration into a 2X higher bandwidth communications pipe for single-mission performance.
+Department of Defense leaders, policymakers, and acquisition specialists all need quick-response modeling and answers to their questions “yesterday.”
+A quick-response modeling task may be an hour-long exploration into a two-times higher bandwidth communications pipe for single-mission performance.
 A full parametric evaluation for a variety of mission scenarios could take a few hours.

 What-if analyses can cover a range of costs, time, and resources depending on problem complexity.
 A longer-term analysis spans a year but involves agile sprints in getting data to the customer fast for feedback and making adjustments.
 In the end, we inform decision-makers of complex engineering issues, trade-offs, and solutions, averaging more than 600 tasks a year.